snorkleboy/Compression-visualizer/README.md

 ### Background and Overview

-[https://en.wikipedia.org/wiki/Quadtree](A quadTree) is a kind of data structure where every node has 4 children.
+[A quadTree](https://en.wikipedia.org/wiki/Quadtree) is a kind of data structure where every node has 4 children.
 They are a kind of expansion of the binary tree where having 4 children makes the Quadtree very useful for partitioning spatially orientated data.
 They are commonly used in 2 dimensional collision detection and image compression.
 I will start by going for the latter.

 Most niavely a quadTree could be used to simply recursively define areas of the color of pixels at subsequent midpoints.
 As in the first node is a single pixel of the midpoint of the picture. that nodes four children are the midpoints of the four quadrants of the first node.